stamparm/maltrail/README.md

 ### Installer

-The installer is verified on twelve Linux distributions on every release — Debian, Ubuntu, Fedora, Rocky, AlmaLinux, Arch, openSUSE Leap and Tumbleweed, and Alpine — with the full result recorded in [`docs/compat`](docs/compat).
+The installer is verified on twelve Linux distributions — Debian, Ubuntu, Fedora, Rocky, AlmaLinux, Arch, openSUSE Leap and Tumbleweed, and Alpine — plus FreeBSD and macOS, on every release, with the full result recorded in [`docs/compat`](docs/compat).
 Raspberry Pi OS and other 64-bit ARM systems use the `aarch64` build; 32-bit ARM has no prebuilt sensor and must build it from source.

 ```bash
 curl -fsSL https://raw.githubusercontent.com/stamparm/maltrail/master/install.sh | sudo sh